You’ll find numerous facilities related to your study of music across campus.

 If you would like to store your musical instrument at the MAC, please stop by Room 307 to reserve a locker and sign out a key for the academic year.
 All lockers need to be cleaned out and keys returned before students leave campus for the summer.

 There are nine practice rooms, located in the MAC.
 They are only reserved when requested by instructors for college student private music lessons, and a schedule will be posted on each door.
 Otherwise, availability is on a first-come, first-served basis.
-All are equipped with pianos, and two contain grand pianos.
+All are equipped with pianos, and five contain grand pianos.

 The Chapel Organ and Carillon

 The Middlebury Chapel houses a large pipe organ that was constructed by the Gress-Miles Organ Company in 1971, and dedicated by Professor Emeritus Emory Fanning, College organist.
 It has three keyboards and some 3,100 pipes of various sizes, composing 50 ranks, or sets of pipes.
 Many outstanding organists have given recitals on this brilliant and versatile instrument; it is also used to accompany numerous services and concerts.
 Recent additions include computer-generated key/stop action, which allows innovative assistance to the performer; as well as playback memory and digital pedal stops.
-Students interested in organ study should contact Professor Fanning at 802-443-5607 or 802-388-6897.
+Students interested in organ study should contact Professor Fanning at 802-388-6897.

 The carillon, atop the chapel, is considered a traditional carillon of 48 bells.
 In 1915, the instrument was begun with 11 bells by the Meneely bell foundry in Watervliet, New York.
 Nine bells remain from that work.
 In 1986, the instrument was enlarged to its present size with bells made by Paccard-Fonderie des Cloches in Annecy, France.
 Twenty-seven bells remain from that work.
 In 2001, 12 bells were recast or replaced by Meeks & Watson of Georgetown, Ohio.